Melania Trump announces the White House Rose Garden will be revamped, a throwback to the Kennedy era

-While many presidents have held events in the garden, Donald Trump has been especially inclined to use its dramatic backdrop of colorful flowers and white Grecian columns to hold outdoor news conferences.
-Similar to the way he has touted the benefits of incandescent light bulbs, the president seems to see the natural light of the garden as favorable to his complexion, according to a New York Times report.
+While many presidents have held events in the garden, Donald Trump has been especially inclined to use its dramatic backdrop of colorful flowers and white neoclassical columns to hold outdoor news conferences.
+Similar to the way he has touted the benefits of incandescent lightbulbs, the president seems to see the natural light of the garden as favorable to his complexion, according to a New York Times report.
 The renovation, which will include excavation, will put the Rose Garden out of commission for such events for approximately the next three weeks.

-In the faraway, pre-covid world of last September, the Rose Garden was the site of what could end up being the defining social event of the president's term, when the first lady hosted Australian Prime Minister Scott Morrison, and his wife, Jenny, for the second of two state dinners held during the Trump administration.
+In the faraway, pre-covid world of last September, the Rose Garden was the site of what could end up being the defining social event of the president’s term, when the first lady hosted Australian Prime Minister Scott Morrison, and his wife, Jenny, for the second of two state dinners held during the Trump administration.
 (There have been only eight held in the Rose Garden since 1962.)
-The space seems to hold a special significance for Melania Trump: It's where she launched her Be Best initiative and has celebrated its anniversary.
+It was a glitzy affair that seemed to signal the first lady’s reverence for White House tradition and history.
+A military band played on the West Wing roof and tables were set with green and gold.
+Dover sole was served and the Clinton and George W. Bush china used.
+The space seems to hold a special significance for Melania Trump: It’s where she launched her Be Best initiative and has celebrated its anniversary.

+Soon after the announcement, “Marie Antoinette” began trending on Twitter, with many making reference to Senate Republicans’ proposal to slash emergency unemployment benefits, as more than 40 million Americans have filed unemployment claims during the pandemic.
+“Marie Antoinette would TOTALLY nod her head to Melania trump’s tone-deaf aloofness if she still had a head,” one user tweeted.

 Announcements of the “significant renewal,” as the White House called it, come on the heels of the first lady’s first solo, in-person media appearance since early March.
 On Thursday, she attended a briefing with the Indian Health Service system to discuss the safety of Native American children as part of her Be Best initiative.

 While she has accompanied the president on occasions such as Memorial Day and the Fourth of July and made quiet trips to speak with women affected by the opioid crisis and to drop off personal protective equipment for members of a Washington fire station, nothing she has done in the intervening months has had quite the heft of her pre-pandemic, public-facing activities — until now.
-Back in March, her first two solo fundraisers for the Trump campaign were canceled because of the virus.
+In March, her first two solo fundraisers for the Trump campaign were canceled because of the virus.

 The Rose Garden announcement is coming at a time when President Trump is under a barrage of scrutiny, notes Myra Gutin, author of “The President’s Partner: The First Lady in the Twentieth Century.”
 Federal officers are using military tactics against protesters in Portland, Ore.; the country’s coronavirus death toll is approaching 150,000 with no abatement of infections in sight; and nearly every major poll shows him down in the presidential race by significant digits.

-Note: This story has been updated to clarify Stewart McLaurin’s comments.